meyhaa/Interactive-Lab-Hub/Lab 5/README.md

 * What is a good environment for X?

 A good environment would be in the user's room and on their desk with nobody else in the room.
+The camera is positioned right on the user's laptop as it does not obstruct their work but is in the ideal position to detect if they are at their desk.

 * What is a bad environment for X?